High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical methods

-From Fig.\ref{fig:compare_relative_sensors}, it can be seen that as we increases PPW from 2, averaged value of $R(\tau)$ deceases monotonically.
-Besides, we can see from Fig.\ref{fig:compare_TV_beta_tau} that $R(\tau)$ has better scale-separation capability compared to $R(\beta)$ as there is less overlapping between neighboring curves for waves of different PPW's in $R(\tau)$ compared to that in $R(\beta)$.
+From figure~\ref{fig:compare_relative_sensors}, it can be seen that as we increases PPW from 2, averaged value of $R_\tau$ deceases monotonically.
+Besides, we can see from figure~\ref{fig:compare_TV_beta_tau} that $R_\tau$ has better scale-separation capability compared to $R_\beta$ as there is less overlapping between neighboring curves for waves of different PPW's in $R_\tau$ compared to that in $R_\beta$.
 Therefore, we decide to use the relative reference smoothness indicator to identify non-smooth regions for the hybridization of nonlinear upwind-biased and central interpolations.

-The proposed hybrid nonlinear WENO interpolation has form given by
+The proposed hybrid nonlinear WENO interpolation has form given by:

-where $\omega^{upwind}_k$ and $\omega^{central}_k$ are nonlinear weights in Eq.~\ref{eq:Z5_nonlinear_weights} and Eq.~\ref{eq:CU6_nonlinear_weights_2} respectively. $\omega^{upwind}_3$ is always set to be zero. $\alpha^{\tau}_{RL}$ is a user-defined constant. $0 \leq \sigma \leq 1$ is a value given by a sensor to control the contributions of upwind-biased and central interpolations. $\sigma$ should be close to one in regions near discontinuities and high wavenumber features.
+where $\omega^{\mathrm{upwind}}_k$ and $\omega^{\mathrm{central}}_k$ are nonlinear weights in equation~\eqref{eq:Z5_nonlinear_weights} and equation~\eqref{eq:CU6_nonlinear_weights_2} respectively. $\omega^{\mathrm{upwind}}_3$ is always set to be zero. $\alpha^{\tau}_{RL}$ is a user-defined constant. $0 \leq \sigma \leq 1$ is a value given by a sensor to control the contributions of upwind-biased and central interpolations. $\sigma$ should be close to one in regions near discontinuities and high wavenumber features.
 In this paper, the following formulation is used to compute $\sigma$:

-where $\sigma_j$ is defined as
+where $\sigma_j$ is defined as: